ladybirdweb/faveo-server-images/_pages/home.md

 -->

 <a id="markdown-shared-sever" name="markdown-shared-sever"></a>
-### Installation on a shared server <span class="label" style="background-color: rgb(255, 0, 0); color: white; border-radius:20px; padding:3px">Not Recommended
+### Installation on a shared server <span class="label" style="background-color: #F7340A; color: black; border-radius:6px; padding:3px"><b>Not Recommended</b>
     </span>
 Faveo can also be installed on a shared server if Emails Incoming/Outgoing is the only requirement, though we highly recommend cloud, VPS or dedicated server for best performance and more control. <br />
 <span style="color:red">
-Note: </span> In Faveo features like Report generation, Recurring Emails, Notifications etc relies on Redis Database.
+<b>Note: </span> In Faveo features like Report generation, Recurring Emails, Notifications etc relies on Redis Database.
 So if you choose shared hosting like Cpanel.
-These features will not be available.
+These features will not be available.</b>
 * [cPanel](/docs/installation/providers/community/cpanel)

 <a id="markdown-help" name="markdown-help"></a>